jon-jacky/PyModel/samples/Socket/README.txt

 message and the received message differ by one character (as if that character had been corrupted during transmission).
 This behavior is not permitted by the model.
-The last test run in this suite is expected to fail with this stepper, because only part of the sent message is received.
+The last test run in this suite is expected to fail with stepper_d, because only part of the sent message is received.